MEGA 2025

 - Laurie Lee, President & Business Attorney, The Legal Department for Service Professionals, PA

-- Paul Brown, Director of Peer Review, Florida Institute of CPAs
+- Paul Brown, Vice President, Professional and Technical Standards, Florida Institute of CPAs

 - Philip Burns, Owner, Space Coast Forensics